JuniorDugue/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+Express router and middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+  Built-In Middleware:
+      Middleware that’s included with Express, but not added to the application automatically.
+  Third-party Middleware:
+      Npm modules like cors, helmet, or morgan, that we can install and import into our application using ‘require()’ Custom Middleware:
+      We would write our own middleware if a package we’re looking for does not exist.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+An endpoints’ url points to the location of a resource thats available on the server.
+For example a resource could be: users, products, orders, returns, or even clients.
+Each resource is accessible via a unique url.
+It can have multiple representations.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+An API can send back HTTP statuses like 200 to let the client know that the request was successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+  Express Routers is a way to split an application into sub-applications to make it easier to maintain.

 ## Minimum Viable Product

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+- [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+- [x] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to:

-- [ ] Perform CRUD operations on _projects_ and _actions_.
+- [x] Perform CRUD operations on _projects_ and _actions_.
 When adding an action, make sure the `project_id` provided belongs to an existing `project`.
 If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
-- [ ] Retrieve the list of actions for a project.
+- [x] Retrieve the list of actions for a project.

 Please read the following sections before implementing the Minimum Viable Product, they describe how the database is structured and the files and methods available for interacting with the data.